Høsterkøb: Landmarks

 Many of the old farms and country houses still exist, some of the larger ones being Friheden, Lundegaard, Nygaard and Petersborg.
-The largest property in Høsterkøb is Friheden, which stands on 30 ha of land in the northeastern outskirts of the village.
+The largest property in Høsterkøb is Friheden, which stands on 30 ha of land on the northeastern outskirts of the village.

 Høsterkøb Church was built in 1908 to a design by Ulrik Plesner.
 The altarpiece is from 1500 and was transferred from Birkerød Church.
 The Romanesque font came from Lynge Church.
 Thorvald Bindesbøll has contributed to the interior decorations.

 The current Høsterkøb School on Nedenomsvej was built in 1916 as a replacement for an older school building from 1864.
 Next to the school is a community centre.
 The local kindergarten is in a former orphanage from 1882.

 A country house from the 1920s was in 1942 acquired by the Order of Saint Benedict and converted into the Convent of Our Lady.
 On the other side of the street, the Catholic church also owns Meglås, a former country house now operated as an educational centre.
 The house is from 1910 and was built by Aage Westenholtz, Karen Blixen's uncle, who supported her economically when her African farm faced bankruptcy.